-The Athletic Training Graduate Program application process for the 2020-2021 academic year will open July 1, 2019.
+The Athletic Training Graduate Program will begin collecting applications for a summer 2023 start on July 1, 2022.
 Visit SRU Graduate Admissions for further details about the application process.

 We prepare athletic trainers with the professional skills employers want.